 Debbie Millman a designer, artist, author, educator, CMO of Sterling Brands + host of Design Matters, the world's first + longest running podcast on design.
 Today's conversation shows us how a simple creative brief begins a powerful marketplace story.

-Alzay Calhoun: Hey, everybody.
-It's Alzay Calhoun with Coveted Consultant.
 Today I’m here with Debbie Millman.
 I am happy to interview her today, because she really is a design expert.
-She’s got a lot of experience, a lot of passion around this topic, well established in the field.
-I'm going to let her tell us about her background.
-I just want to start by saying hello.
-Hello, Debbie.
-How are you today?
+She’s got a lot of experience and passion around this topic, and she’s well established in the field.

-Alzay: Thank you.
-Thank you for being here.
-Let’s start just by telling a story.
+Let’s start by telling a story.
 Tell us about when you realized that design was important.

-Like the girl that was on the Stayfree sanitary pads packaging, at that time back in the ’60s and ’70s, was walking on a beach in a beautiful gossamer dress.
+Like the girl that was on the Stayfree sanitary pads packaging at that time, back in the ’60s and ’70s.
+She was walking on a beach in a beautiful gossamer dress.
 I wanted to know who she was.
 Why was she there?
 What was she thinking?
 What did she do when she wasn’t on the package?

 I envisioned these lives that these characters had.
 Even the little cartoon characters on cereal packaging for me had a soul, they had lives, they had a whole world that I wanted to inhabit.
 That was when I first, in hindsight, recognized that design impacted me.

-It really wasn’t until I was in college and first started to study design a little bit and worked on my student newspaper as an editor but very quickly realized I was much more interested in how the pages looked than how the articles read.
+It really wasn’t until I was in college that I first started to study design a little bit.
+I worked on my student newspaper as an editor, but I very quickly realized I was much more interested in how the pages looked than how the articles read.
 That’s when I realized that design was a discipline and really started to take it seriously as something to consider doing for the rest of my life.

-Debbie: The first 10 years of my career ‑‑ I’ve been working now for a bit over 30, believe it or not ‑‑ the first 10 years, I would say, were experiments in rejection and failure, where I learned what to do and what not to do and how to do things and how not to do things.
+The first 10 years of my career—I’ve been working now for a bit over 30, believe it or not—the first 10 years, I would say, were experiments in rejection and failure, where I learned what to do and what not to do and how to do things and how not to do things.

 It’s only been in the last 10 or 12 years that I’ve come to understand how and why.
-I’d say the first 10 years were experiments, the second 10 years were practicing, and now this last 10 years is a combination of practicing, experiments, and then also advocating.
+I’d say the first 10 years were experiments, the second 10 years were practicing, and now this last 10 years is a combination of practicing, experimenting, and also advocating.

-What you just described is the exact opposite.
-I had to spend some time not doing so good.
+We expect that success—which can be defined a number of ways, but success or prominence in something—can happen instantly.
+What you just described is the exact opposite: I had to spend some time not doing so well.
 I had to spend some time dedicating myself to a discipline.
 I had to spend some time advocating on behalf of that discipline.

-There are sometimes where the creatives, I'll call them pure creatives, and pure "business people," we have our frictions, because we speak two different languages.
+There are some times when the “pure creatives” and “pure business people” have friction, because we speak two different languages.
 However, the reality of business requires both things.
-It requires the hard core, if you will, profit and loss and the hard core design.
+It requires, if you will, the hardcore profit-and-loss and the hardcore design.

-If we’re going to have a conversation around how to use design to build our business, help us start that conversation.
-Where should we begin to have this conversation?
+If we’re going to have a conversation around how to use design to build our business, where should we begin?

-If you’re not able to understand how they think, why they choose the things that they do, why they make the rational and irrational decisions that they make about what they choose to have in their lives, you are never going to be able to capture the imagination of the consumer.
+- Good Design is Based on an Understanding of Behavior: If you’re not able to understand how people think, why they choose the things that they do, why they make the rational and irrational decisions that they make about what they choose to have in their lives, you are never going to be able to capture the imagination of the consumer.